-The menu "Configuration".
+• The menu "Configuration".

-If the analyzer requests that you enter code level 1, you can enter the code for level 2 instead to release this level.
+If the analyzer requests you to enter code level 1, you can enter level 2 instead.
 Level 1 is then enabled simultaneously.
 Level 1 is automatically enabled as soon as the higher code level 2 has been enabled.